BhaveshY/tutor-xoxo/doc.md

    - Various services in `/services` that handle API communications

 The project is designed to be modular and scalable.
 We're using modern best practices like TypeScript for type safety and Mantine UI for consistent design.

-Is there any specific part of the system you'd like me to explain in more detail?
-For instance, I can dive deeper into:
-- How our AI model integration works
-- The authentication flow
-- The practice question generation system
-- Or any other component you're curious about